 Test requirements for Spurious Emissions UE Co-existence are the same as the minimum requirements and are not repeated in this section.

-The measured average power of spurious emission, derived in step 6, shall not exceed the described value in Table 6.6.3.2A.3.5-1.
+The measured average power of spurious emission, derived in step 6, shall not exceed the described value in clause 6.6.3.2A.0 according to the following rule:.